 Scholastic Art Awards

-- National Portfolio Gold Medal winners are eligible for two-year, full-tuition scholarships.
+- National Portfolio Gold Medal winners are eligible for half-tuition scholarships renewable for up to four years.

 - National Gold Medal winners in individual categories are eligible for $2,000 tuition scholarships ($1,000/year for two years).

 - SAS-related scholarships are coordinated with other financial aid awards.

 CCAD offers scholarships to students who are recognized as winners at the national level of the National YoungArts Foundation competition and who are admitted to CCAD.

 National winners (Gold, Silver, Level I, II, and III) are eligible for four-year, half-tuition scholarships.

 YoungArts-related scholarships are coordinated with other financial aid awards.

 CCAD is approved by the State Approving Agency and the Veterans Administration (VA) for educational benefits.

 - To apply Veterans Benefits, you must first apply for admission to CCAD.